-The department enjoys a fine reputation for scholarship both as individuals and as teams and research centers.
-Our faculty represent a full range of interests from scientific to artistic and humanistic views of the world.
-We are supported by a staff that knows every detail about how the program works.
-Our staff are the essential glue that holds everything together from addressing student and faculty needs to helping coordinate field trips and study abroad and helping arrange our guest speakers.
+Our nationally-renowned department is recognized for student-centric educational excellence and innovative research.
+The department enjoys a fine reputation for scholarship produced both by individuals and by teams and research centers.
+Our faculty represent a full range of interests from scientific to artistic and humanistic views of the world; and we are supported by friendly and knowledgeable staff who know every detail about how the department works.

 If you're looking to learn more about landscape architecture and the broad applications of this incredible profession, consider this: for the first time ever, a landscape architect has won a MacArthur “Genius” Award!
 The awardee is Kate Orff, principal of a remarkable firm called SCAPE in New York.
 For a brief glimpse of the transformative work done by landscape architects today, check out the three-minute video on the MacArthur Foundation website that profiles Orff's work.

 We’re proud to say that Orff’s firm is associated with the Stuckeman School, serving on our advisory board.